dhellmann/pymotw-3/source/enum/index.rst

 .. {{{end}}}

 For more complex cases, tuples might become unwieldy.
-Since member values can be any type of object, it is possible to use dictionaries for cases where there are a lot of separate attributes to track for each enum value.
+Since member values can be any type of object, dictionaries can be used for cases where there are a lot of separate attributes to track for each enum value.
 Complex values are passed directly to ``__init__()`` as the only argument other than ``self``.